 For a more comprehensive review of how REDX works, check out our full-length REDX review and analysis.

 How Much Does REDX Cost?

 REDX offers different prices for the different lead sources on their platform.
-These prices range from $39.99 per month for FSBO leads up to $79.99 per month for FRBO leads.
-The REDX Lead Management System, called Vortex, is free with subscription to any of the REDX services.
+These prices range from $39.99 per month for FSBO leads to up to $79.99 per month for FRBO leads.
+The REDX Lead Management System, called Vortex, is free with a subscription to any of the REDX services.

 Our Favorite Feature of REDX: Storm Dialer